 CAB - Campus Activities Board+

-CAB is the student-run organization that plans social events for the campus community; comprised of five main committees: concerts, traditions, special events, coffeehouses, and movie nights.
+CAB is the student-run organization that plans social events for the campus community; comprised of five main committees: live music, traditions, movie nights, late night programming, and special events.

 The John F. Jaeger Center for Athletics, Recreation & Fitness includes a state-of-the-art fitness center, bouldering area and 30 foot free-standing climbing tower, a multipurpose room for fitness classes as well as a renovated gym, natatorium, and athletic training facilities.